baobabKoodaa/blog/README.md

 - Allow custom React components inside Markdown files
 - Added 'Follow' page, so users know that RSS feed exists (also link to email newsletter)
 - Added infinite scroll, which gracefully degrades into pagination.
 - Many design changes.
-Spent a lot of time tweaking image placeholders :tired_face: Removed and simplified a lot of features to create a less cluttered look (matter of preference, eye of the beholder and so forth...)
+Spent a lot of time tweaking image placeholders :gem: Removed and simplified a lot of features to create a less cluttered look (matter of preference, eye of the beholder and so forth...)